fharris/JOTB2019_k8_playground/README.md

 You will work individually to build and deploy against a kubernetes cluster a set of services which will structure a cloud native web app.

-You will learn or review many many things, sich as how to build, manage and deploy a cloud native application; kubernetes basic concepts in a practical way; how to manage the source control, continuous integration and continuous deployment of your cloud native app in a DevOps manner etc , etc ...
+You will learn or review many many things, such as how to build, manage and deploy a cloud native application; kubernetes basic concepts in a practical way; how to manage the source control, continuous integration and continuous deployment of your cloud native app in a DevOps manner etc , etc ...

 This workshop is divided in **2 different parts**.